Source JSON modification options

 With this default configuration, Coveo doesn’t filter at all (that is, it crawls all document paths it finds using the startingAddresses).

 Importantly, the addressPatterns filters are also applied to the startingAddresses themselves.
-If you submit an empty addressPatterns array (or if you remove the addressPatterns array altogether), the startingAddresses won’t match any allowed addressPatterns filter and Coveo will return a No Items Indexed error.
+If you submit an empty addressPatterns array (or remove it entirely), the startingAddresses won’t match any allowed addressPatterns filter and Coveo will return a No Items Indexed error.

 Ensure you have at least one allowed addressPatterns that matches each of your startingAddresses.
 Also ensure you don’t have any exclusion filters that match your startingAddresses.